In this guide, you will find instructions on how to check the transmission fluid level on the nine-speed GM automatic transmission used on many 201

 If the brake fluid level is within the recommended range, continue to the next step to diagnose the problem with an ABS scanner.

-How to Diagnose Buick ABS problems
+How to Diagnose and Reset Buick ABS Light

 - Park your vehicle and turn off the engine.